 What Is Professional Development?

 Professional development is the pursuit of knowledge that helps students, teachers and other professionals achieve career advancement or enhance their personal effectiveness at school or work.
-It usually refers to studies that take place in the classroom and can come in the form of single courses or degree programs.
 Continue reading to learn about mandatory and voluntary professional development and to find out more about its different forms.
 Schools offering Accounting & Human Resources degrees can also be found in these popular choices.

 Background Information on Professional Development